Solar Eclipses are not Caused by the Moon

 Now if Western astronomers were correct, if you were in that 167 mile wide path of the total eclipse of the sun when the sun was completely covered you would of course see the sky become black and then you could see the stars.
 But if the sun was covered by the moon you would be able to see the moon quite clearly, in front of the sun, illuminated by the ‘earthshine’.
 Of course it would not be as bright as the full moon, but the earthshine would certainly illuminate the surface of the moon so we could clearly see it and clearly make out the features on the moon’s surface.

-But this does not happen… During a solar eclipse the sun goes completely black and even though all the sunlight is blocked out and the sky goes black one can not detect the moon at all.
+But this does not happen… During a solar eclipse the sun goes completely black and even though the sunlight is blocked out and the sky goes black one can not detect the moon at all.
 It is just black.
 No moon.
-Of course we should be able to see the moon as it is being bathed in brilliant earthshine… The sun should disappear and we should see the stars and in the place of the sun we should see the moon, illuminated by the earthshine.
+Of course we should be able to see the features on the moon as it is being bathed in brilliant earthshine… The sun should disappear and we should see the stars and in the place of the sun we should see the moon, illuminated by the earthshine.
 But we don’t see this.

 So what does that mean?
-It means it is not the moon that causes solar eclipses.
+It means it is not the moon causing the solar eclipses.
 We know from the Vedas that what causes solar eclipses is a dark planet, currently unknown in the Western world, which hides in the shadow of the moon.
 Rahu is relatively close to us, around about the same distance as we think the moon is, but it is completely black, it does not reflect light at all.
 So even though there is plenty of earthshine falling on Rahu, because it is a black planet none of that light will be reflected back so we will see the sun simply blacked out in the sky on a full eclipse.
 Which is what we do see.

 So this is absolute proof that the assumption of Western astronomers that solar eclipses are caused by the moon coming between the earth and the sun is wrong.
-Because if that was the case we would be able to see the moon during the full eclipse of the sun as it would be bathed in quite bright earthshine….
+Because if that was the case we would be able to see the moon during the full eclipse of the sun as it would be bathed in bright earthshine….

 Chant Hare Krishna and be happy!